digital-land/digital-land.github.io/content/blog-post/beta-team.md

 Let me be clear.

 This is despite you all individually doing great work.
 I really mean that.
 I loved the last show and tell.
-There was a lot of great work in there, and it was presented consummately.
+There was a lot of great stuff in there, and you presented it consummately.
 You should be proud of your work, and how you have been working.

 No, we’re failing because despite being productive, we’re not being effective.